 The Angel of Death is a pervasive motif as omnipresent in the film as if the statue attends Sebastian’s private garden Eden/Hell, which is the primordial breeding place from which all Venable moral tribulations are conveyed and which the convocations of birth, rites of ordeal and death have been engendered in one grandiose prehistoric world.

-As Dr Cukrowicz and Violet enter Sebastian’s Atelier, Catherine Holly’s parasitic mother and egocentric brother are rifling through his belongings like looters, scavenger birds themselves.
+As Dr. Cukrowicz and Violet enter Sebastian’s Atelier, Catherine Holly’s parasitic mother and egocentric brother are rifling through his belongings like looters, and scavenger birds themselves.
 Grabbing at what ever crumb, or relic of Sebastian’s existence they can carry away with them.

 True to what Williams was feeling about being a roaming poet himself, this monologue by Violet says it so eloquently-

 “those sunshine days where it’s always noon and we cast no shadows”